MicrosoftDocs/win32/desktop-src/Msi/upgradedfiles-optionaldata-table-patchwiz-dll-.md

 ---
-Description: The UpgradedFile\_OptionalData table contains information about specific files in an upgraded image.
+description: The UpgradedFile\_OptionalData table contains information about specific files in an upgraded image.
 This table is optional in the patch creation database (.pcp file) and is used by the UiCreatePatchPackageEx function. ms.assetid: 8b96a83a-2bfa-47b7-bde0-896bdcc97d29
 title: UpgradedFiles_OptionalData Table (Patchwiz.dll)
 ms.topic: article